Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

   - **Does not equal**
     Select this option if the property value must not equal the value specified in the *Value* field for the trigger to be executed.
   - **Is set**
-    Select this option if the property value must be a fixed value set in the *Value* field for the trigger to be executed.
+    Select this option if any property value must be set for the trigger to be executed.
+No value must be entered in the *Value* field.

-[comment]: <> (Bedeutung?
-Was/wofür wird es genutzt?
-Unterschied zu Equals?
-Booleans?
-Wert vorhanden?)
+[comment]: <> (Check nach Bugfix ob das Value field überhaupt noch angezeigt wird beim is set operator)

 - *Value*
   Enter the applicable value.